 In making their decisions, the court will take into account a number of factors such as whether the neighbour was made aware of the right before construction, whether there was an unreasonable delay in bringing the claim, the costs of removing the new construction.

 At Morrisons, we specialise in obtaining and defending this type of application.
-If you have any questions about the issues raised in this blog, please feel free to contact Matthew Hearsum or Kate Cooper at our Woking office.
+If you have any questions about the issues raised in this blog, please feel free to contact Kate Cooper.